About home education

 In Queensland, registration for home education is a legally recognised alternative to enrolling your child in school.

-You can choose to teach your child yourself or engage a Queensland registered teacher to implement your program.
+You can choose to provide the home education to your child or engage a Queensland registered teacher.

 To be eligible for home education, your child must be at least 5 years and 6 months and less than 18 years on 31 December in the year registration takes effect.
 A child cannot be simultaneously registered for home education and enrolled in a school.